adrwxyz/classic.adrw.xyz/_posts/2016-05-01-tinder-for-blogs.md

 **I'm stoked to start this journey together!** We're going to travel through different topics and discussions around how to:

-- *Land your dream job* (stop missing out on interviews, getting underpaid, and figure out stand out)
+- *Land your dream job* – stop missing out on interviews, getting underpaid, and figure out stand out
-- *Lead a team or startup like a pro* (no more rookie mistakes that destroy culture and lead to failure)
+- *Lead a team or startup like a pro* – stop making rookie mistakes that destroy culture and lead to failure
-- *Manage finances so you can have real freedom for life* (that doesn't even require moving to 'Murica!)
+- *Manage finances so you can have real freedom for life* – it doesn't even require moving to 'Murica!
 - *...and answers to other questions you have!*

 **Now like any millennial,** I don't think we need to give this name.
 We don't need to formalize this relationship.